 Micah did not make his gods, rather a craftsman made them for him.
-Also, this can be stated in active form.
+Also, If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "the things that had been made for Micah" or "Micah's things" (See: Metonymy and Active or Passive)